 For instance, consider a Celsius/Fahrenheit temperature scale –

 - 80 degrees is always higher than 50 degrees and the difference between these two temperatures is the same as the difference between 70 degrees and 40 degrees.

-- Interval scale is often chosen in research cases where the difference between variables is a mandate – which can’t be achieved using nominal or ordinal scale.
-Interval scale quantifies the difference between two variables whereas the other two scales are solely capable of associating qualitative values with variables.
+- Interval scale is often chosen in research cases where the difference between variables is a mandate – which can’t be achieved using a nominal or ordinal scale.
+The Interval scale quantifies the difference between two variables whereas the other two scales are solely capable of associating qualitative values with variables.